Hiroshi Kume: The Best Ten

 In 1978, Kume became the first host of the pop music show The Best Ten with Tetsuko Kuroyanagi.
 It was a weekly live music program where top ten artists chosen by viewers' polls appeared and sang on stage, with 41.9% of highest viewership rate.
 Because this program became very popular, he was confident to be a freelance announcer.
 In June 1979, he left TBS at age 34.
 As a freelance announcer, he still was a host of this program until it ended in April 1985.

 Career as a freelance announcer

 In April 1980, he was the host for Nippon Television's talk show Oshare until March 1987.
 In 1982, Kume became the host for infotainment variety program Hiroshi Kume presents TV Scramble with the comedian Yasushi Yokoyama.

 News Station

 Kume was the news anchor on TV Asahi's national evening news program News Station from its start on 7 October 1985 until it ended on 26 March 2004 and was replaced by Hōdō Station.
 The show revolutionized news reporting in Japan and achieved an average of 20 million viewers each night.
+One correspondent for The Straits Times in 1990 mentioned that for him to explain a news story, he would trot out "three-dimensional models" to make a bigger impact to the audience.
+His comments on News Station were tongue-in-cheek because he was able to articulate sentiments well.